 My life is like one of those novels that jumps entire chapters between characters and it isn't until half-way through when all the stories intertwine into one cohesive plot that not only makes sense, but leaves you craving more.
 More.

-Umm speaking of more…on this occasion perhaps you are here for the Chipotle Chorizo tacos?
+Umm speaking of more…perhaps you are here for the tacos?
 [Like that segue?]

 No shame in that.
-Seeing that tacos are pretty much my answer to all life’s problems.
+Tacos are pretty much my answer to all life’s problems.

-Well, tacos and obviously rosé.
+Well, tacos and rosé.
 (Not together.
 Everyone knows tacos call for cervesa or mezcal margaritas.
 Duh.)

 My “Taco Tuesday” is more like Taco “Any day that ends in ‘y’”.
 Just sayin’

 I originally dreamed up and made these tacos for a recipe competition.
-And they didn’t win…their loss is in this situation your gain, my friend!
+And they didn’t win…their loss is your gain, my friend!

 In my book, any day when you make your own sweet potato tortillas is a win.

-The sweet potato tortillas temper a bit of the chipotle chorizo filling’s heat, not to mention the mezcal lime slaw adds a crunchy bite of freshness!
+The sweet potato tortillas temper a bit of the chipotle chorizo filling’s heat and the mezcal lime slaw adds a crunchy bite of freshness!

 That’s right.
 I said mezcal in the tacos.